Updated September 29, 2020

 A safety kit, including two face coverings, hand sanitizer, and disinfecting wipes, will be given to each student upon their arrival.
 More details are available in the full Safe Return to Farmington — Your Maine Home Plan (pdf)

-We will conduct Asymptomatic Testing on campus as part of our comprehensive Safe Return to Campus efforts.
+In addition, we will conduct Asymptomatic Testing on campus as part of our comprehensive Safe Return to Campus efforts.
 The goal of the Asymptomatic Testing Program is to assure that the Fall 2020 semester is as healthy of a campus community as possible.

 Asymptomatic testing means testing people who are not experiencing any symptoms of COVID-19.
 It is designed as a preventative measure, as people may carry and pass on the virus without even knowing they have the virus.